Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

     <img src="media/image40.jpg" style="width:6.26806in;height:2.82361in"
     alt="Diagram Description automatically generated" />

-    At this point, you should save the IP Integrator subsystem design again.
+    At this point, you should save the IP integrator   subsystem design again.

 2. Select **File → Save Block Design** command from the main menu to save the design.

 ## **Step 9: Debugging the Design**

 The System ILA debug core in IP integrator   allows you to perform in-system debugging of block designs.
 This feature should be used when there is a need to monitor interfaces and signals in the design.
 We will demonstrate how to debug a signal in this section.